 eu-LISA is set to play a crucial role in the technical implementation and development of interoperability of EU information systems.
 Systems interoperability will ensure information availability, improve the effectiveness of service delivery while reducing costs and ensure improved identity management across eu-LISA IT systems. eu-LISA’s recently revised and expanded mandate enables the Agency to bring this work forward.

-Once the legal proposals are adopted, the three existing large-scale IT systems under the operational management of the Agency and future systems will be made interoperable.
+The three existing large-scale IT systems under the operational management of the Agency and future systems will be made interoperable.

 The proposed measures will not lead to an increase in the collection of new data.
 They provide a targeted and intelligent way of using existing information held in EU systems to the best effect, in full respect of data protection safeguards.